 Integrating multiple payment providers by your own efforts

 First of all, keep in mind that the development and setup of your own integration with PSP can be very resource-draining.
-The more payment providers you want to integrate, the more complicated the process will be.
+The more payment handlers you want to integrate, the more complicated the process will be.
 However, integrations can be established faster if you have a highly skilled development team.

 Each PSP has its own technical specificities, and the integration process may differ.
 Let’s focus on a general flow:

 - Analyse the documentation of the chosen PSP.
 Do they offer the features you need?
 Would you be able to integrate them into your current technical infrastructure?
 Do you have enough information to start working on your own integration, or should you contact the payment service provider for additional details?
 Deep dive into parts of documentation explaining the implementation processes for each feature you would like to integrate.

 - Once you are sure that the payment provider meets your needs, reach out to them to request, set up and activate development credentials.
 Keep in mind it may take some time.
 You may also ask for assistance or consultancy if you need any.

 - Based on the documentation, define the transaction flow, explore requests and responses, statuses, fields’ requirements, etc., and project your integration.

 - Develop your integration.
-If you didn’t skip the previous step, you know exactly what to do and how your code should look like.
+If you didn’t skip the previous step, you know exactly what to do and what your code should look like.
 Perform A/B testing of your integration in the sandbox environment before proceeding to the next step.

 - Deployment and support.
 It is recommended to start processing transactions through the new integration gradually, tracking its performance to avoid any losses and malfunctions and ensure everything works smoothly.

 All these steps should be performed for each new integration you want to establish.
 It requires significant development effort and is a neverending process, as the technical infrastructure needs maintenance and timely updates.